 Len Thom has spent most of his life living in northern Alberta.
 He graduated from McNally High School and obtained a Bachelor of Arts degree from the University of Alberta.

 Public service has been an interest for Len since he was very young.
 The first political campaign he worked on was as an eleven year old.
 He rode his bicycle to campaign for Bill Yurko in Edmonton Gold Bar and helped elect the first Progressive Conservative government under Peter Lougheed.
 Len recalls that “Premier Lougheed was and is my strongest political influence.
 He was a conservative who was dynamic, progressive and inclusive.”
 At age 17 the Lougheed cabinet appointed Len to the board of the Alberta Alcohol and Drug Abuse Commission, where he served for ten years.
 “AADAC taught me the practical realities of how government worked and showed me the potential for public service to be a positive force in the lives of people.”

-Len lives in Edmonton with his wife, Barb Flowers.
-Barb and her dog Vegas are an elite level agility team who have competed for Canada at the world championships seven times.
+Len’s wife Barb and her dog Vegas are an elite level agility team who have competed for Canada at the world championships seven times.
 They won a bronze medal in at the IFCS World Championships in 2014 and another bronze medal at the World Open Championships in 2017.